TheJacksonLaboratory/single_cell_genetic_demultiplexing/tutorial/README.md

 # Tutorial on genetic demultiplexing using CC/DO founder data

+To run genetic demultiplexing, you will need a BAM file of aligned reads (the CellRanger BAM works well), the cell barcodes you want to examine (again the CellRanger barcodes file works), and a VCF file giving genotypes of the strains in your pool.

 ## VCF containing strains in your pool

 Find a founder strain VCF at